OneBusAway/onebusaway-docs/src/guides/phone-webapp-configuration-guide.md

 The default Asterisk text-to-speech is not great.
 I had better luck using a text-to-speech engine from Cepstral to generate the speech for the text in my IVR system.
-Cepstral has products that can probably directly integrate into Asterisk, but they are a bit pricey when you budget is "as close to free as possible."
+Cepstral has products that can probably directly integrate into Asterisk, but they are a bit pricey when your budget is "as close to free as possible."
 Instead, I opted for a license that only allows you to run one text-to-speech session at a time on the command-line and just cache all the results, since most of the text in the IVR system ends up being largely static over time.
 To configure, I installed `swift`, the Cepstral text-to-speech application and configured my license.
 I also installed `sox`, which will be used to